Harry Donenfeld: American Comics Group

+Leader News

+He also founded the company Leader News Company in 1939, in conjunction with Paul Sampliner, Frank Armer and Michael Estrow, to distribute the company's pulp magazine line, later branding under the moniker Trojan Magazines.
+The company later distributed titles by EC Comics, as well as Mainline Publications and Mikeross Publications.
+The company went defunct in 1956.

 Injury and death

 In 1962, the week before he was set to marry his second wife, Donenfeld fell, injuring his head, which resulted in a lack of memory and speech from which he never recovered.
-He died at a care home in 1965, and is buried in Mount Ararat Cemetery, East Farmingdale, New York.
+He died at a care home in New York City in 1965, and is buried in Mount Ararat Cemetery, East Farmingdale, New York.

-Donenfeld was posthumously named in 1985 as one of the honorees by DC Comics in the company's 50th anniversary publication Fifty Who Made DC Great.
+Donenfeld was posthumously named in 1985 as one of the honorees by DC Comics in the company's 50th-anniversary publication Fifty Who Made DC Great.